supfresh/jojomotd/jojomotd.md

 ## Discord Community

-Join our vibrant Discord community to connect with other duelers, get a more detailed explanation of our rules , and report any rule breakers.
+Join our vibrant Discord community to connect with other duelers, get a more detailed explanation of our rules , be notified of any events or updates coming to the server , and report any rule breakers.

 - **Discord Server:** [Join Now](https://discord.gg/545YB2JWfD)
-- If join now botton doesn't work please copy and paste: https://discord.gg/545YB2JWfD
+- If join now button doesn't work please copy and paste: https://discord.gg/545YB2JWfD
 ## Rules

 We want our platform to be a enjoyable place for everyone.
 Please follow these community rules: